1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Depending on the cable you actually got, it might be the case that you'd have to change the position of two or more wires in one of the connectors.
     If you have to do so, I'd suggest to do it at the 4pin XH 2.54 connector since it's a bit easier to handle.
-    When you look at the meatl contacs as shown in the pictures above, you have to push down a little 'lever' for being able to pull out the wire with the metal contact out of the plastic connector housing.
+    When you look at the metal contacs as shown in the pictures above, you have to push down a little 'lever' for being able to pull the wire with the metal contact out of the plastic connector housing.
     Use a pointy item like a toothpick or so, slightly push down that 'lever' and hold it like that while gently pulling out the wire.
-    Be patient and careful and don't force it.
+    Please be patient and careful and don't force it!
     Sometimes the lever gets stuck and the contact won't come out, then just push the wire back in and try it again.
-    Once you have the wires pulled out, change the position accordingly and make sure the order fits the one of the stock wiring as shown in the picture aboce.
+    Once you have the wires pulled out, change the position accordingly and make sure the order fits the one of the stock wiring as shown in the picture above.

 ---